yiziz/bain/README.md

 #### rate limiting
 Most public APIs rate limit to deter abuse.
 Since this is an internal system, abuse should be less, but given the scale of the system, this still could have been considered.
 This would have been considered if the homework specified clarifying use cases.

+#### ordering
+I assumed that the ordering does not matter and thus the default ordering is based on how the data is loaded into the database.

 #### pagination
 There probably should be a default limit on the number of providers returned.
 Because the JSON format specified did not allow for meta data, I would have had to use HEADER values to implement pagination.
 However, for the sake of correctness, I did not include pagination.